jonahp1/ElectronicWindMachine/README.md

 - fixedwvfrm.csd & filtbnkdcmp.csd are the "firmware" options...
 Though they are Csound files, they won't run in the QT environment and must be installed onto the Bela in the Bela browser IDE

-- gtrverber.csd & gtrglitcher.csd are the programs used to process guitar that you hear in the piece